SHIFT Team Members

 Sexual Health, Infidelity, & Family Transmissions (SHIFT) Team Members

 Dana Weiser, Ph.D.
 Associate Professor Human Development & Family Sciences; Affiliate Faculty Women's and Gender Studies

 Dr. Weiser earned her Ph.D. in 2012 from the Interdisciplinary Social Psychology program at the University of Nevada, Reno.
 She joined the Texas Tech faculty in 2013.
-In addition to her research, Dr. Weiser primarily teaches Human Sexuality for undergraduate and graduate students.
-She also teaches Partnering: The Development of Intimate Relationships and Research Methods.
-She won the 2016 Innovative Teaching Award from the Society for the Psychological Study of Social Issues (SPSSI).
+In addition to her research on families and sexuality, Dr. Weiser primarily teaches the Development of Intimate Relationships and Human Sexuality undergraduate courses, and the Family Theories graduate course.
+She has received numerous recognitions including the Innovative Teaching Award from the Society for the Psychological Study of Social Issues (SPSSI), Texas Tech Integrated Scholar, Texas Tech President's Academic Achievement Award, and College of Human Sciences Faculty Award for Commitment to Outreach and Engagement.